fotosyn/berrycam/README.md

 It's recommended you take a look at the resources here as you will need to use Terminal and some basic commands to install BerryCam and run the Python script.

-[Other Frequently Asked Questions](https://www.raspberrypi.org/documentation/faqs/) A wide range of information related to the hardware and software to get up and running with the various models of Raspberry Pi
+[Other Frequently Asked Questions](https://www.raspberrypi.org/documentation/faqs/) A wide range of information related to the hardware and software to get up and running with the various models of Raspberry Pi.

+[Raspberry Pi OS](https://downloads.raspberrypi.org/raspios_full_armhf/release_notes.txt) is well maintained and receives regular updates.
+This may change the instructions here from time to time.
+If you notice any differences, please let me know by raising an issue and I'll update the documentation, with thanks in advance.

 [Back to top](#top)